 Tap the baking sheet to release air bubbles.
 Allow macarons to sit and dry out, this usually takes me about 45 minutes.
 Preheat the oven to 300 degrees and bake for about 15 minutes.

 Basic Buttercream Macaron Filling

-Mix together 2 egg whites, 5 ounces powdered sugar sifted, 1/2 cup of unsalted butter, and a 1/2 teaspoon vanilla.
+Mix together 5 ounces of powdered sugar sifted, 1/2 cup of unsalted butter, and 1/2 teaspoon vanilla.
 Sprinkle of salt Using a hand mixer or a stand mixer, cream butter until soft and smooth.
-Add powdered sugar, butter, and vanilla, mix until fluffy.
+Add powdered sugar, butter, and vanilla, and mix until fluffy.